 - a.
-Procedural Fairness describes the duty of fairness that is most discussed in relation to administrative decisions, such as investigations.
+Procedural Fairness describes the duty of fairness that is most commonly discussed in relation to administrative decisions, such as investigations.
 The two primary rights involved in Procedural Fairness are the right to be heard and the right to an unbiased decision.
-Procedural Fairness requires: - notice of the matter under consideration. - access to information that will be considered when the decision is made.
-APSEA considers personal privacy and safety factors when determining access to information. - the right to respond; a meaningful opportunity to be heard. - an impartial and unbiased decision maker. - reasons for the decision or outcome. - b.
+Procedural Fairness requires: - a. notice of the matter under consideration; - access to information that will be considered when the decision is made.
+APSEA considers personal privacy and safety factors when determining access to information; - c. the right to respond; a meaningful opportunity to be heard;

+- d. an impartial and unbiased decision maker; - e. decision made and communicated in a reasonable time; - f. reasons for the decision or outcome. - b.
 Substantive Fairness relates to the fairness of the decision itself.
-Substantive fairness requires that decisions are: - made by those with appropriate authority to do so. - made with relevant information. - not unjust, oppressive, or discriminatory, or wrong in fact or law. - reasonable. - c.
+Substantive fairness requires that decisions are: - a. made by those with appropriate authority to do so; - b. made with relevant information; - c. not unjust, oppressive, or discriminatory, or wrong in fact or law; - d. are reasonable. - c.
 Relational fairness describes how the person feels about the process, decision, or outcome.
-Relational fairness requires a decision maker: - provide attention, listening to points of view and evidence. - be approachable and easy to communicate with about the decision and decisionmaking process. - be honest and forthright in dealings with those affected by decisions. - respect confidentiality during and after the process. - be accountable, offer apologies if mistakes are made. - refrain from retaliation in any form.
+Relational fairness requires a decision maker: - a. provide attention, listening to points of view and evidence; - b. be approachable and easy to communicate with about the decision and decision-making process; - c. be honest and forthright in dealings with those affected by decisions; - d. respect confidentiality during and after the process; - e. be accountable, offer apologies if mistakes are found to have been made; - f. refrain from retaliation in any form.
 Reasons for the decision or outcome.